-Paul Destribats (1926-2017) was one of the greatest book collectors of his generation, and his collection of more than 6,000 volumes, manuscripts and printed documents covering the 20th-century avant-garde is one of the finest ever to come to market.
+Paul Destribats (1926-2017) was one of the greatest book collectors of his generation.
+His library of more than 6,000 volumes, manuscripts and printed documents covering the 20th-century avant-garde is one of the finest ever to come to market.

-The collection offers ‘an encyclopaedic overview’ of the diverse strands of the European, American, and even Asiatic avant-garde movement, and boasts works by some of its greatest writers, poets and artists, including Man Ray, Tristan Tzara, Francis Picabia, Marcel Duchamp and Pablo Picasso.
-The core of the collection, however, is formed by the work of André Breton, the leader and principal theorist of surrealism.
+The collection offers an encyclopaedic overview of the diverse strands of the European, American, and even Asiatic avant-garde movements, and includes works by some of its foremost writers, poets and artists, including Man Ray, Tristan Tzara, Francis Picabia, Marcel Duchamp and Pablo Picasso.
+The core of the collection, however, is the work of André Breton, the leader and principal theorist of Surrealism.

-While many of the books in this collection (as above) come complete with original artist illustrations, what is particularly exciting, says Paris-based book expert Jean-Baptiste Proyart, ‘is the fact that many of these artists created new images [for these works] that nobody had ever seen before.
-They invented a new way of combining paintings, books and engravings, which was something very unique’.
+While many of the books in the collection have original artists’ illustrations, what is particularly exciting, says Proyart, ‘is the fact that many of these artists created new images [for these works] that nobody had ever seen before.
+They invented a new way of combining paintings, books and engravings, which was something unique.’

-‘Once Destribat’s collection has been dispersed, it will be impossible for future generations to recreate a collection such as this ever again,’ says Proyart.
-‘This is why this sale represents a truly surreal moment for the book world and the art market.’
+‘Once the Destribats collection has been dispersed, it will be impossible for future generations to recreate a collection such as this ever again,’ says Proyart.
+‘That is why this series of sales represents a truly surreal moment for the book world and the art market.’